Welcome to the Suffolk Recycling Centres booking page

 You must follow this guidance whether you are self-isolating as a precaution or if you've tested positive for (COVID 19).

-The booking system will also help reduce the waiting times of visitors to site and help manage traffic, to avoid a dangerous build-up of cars on the highway.
+The booking system helps to reduce the waiting times of visitors to site and helps manage traffic, to avoid a dangerous build-up of cars on the highway.

 PLEASE DO NOT COME TO SITE WITHOUT A BOOKING